reactplay/docs/docs/apis-hook.md

 ## useLikePlays

 This custom hook creates an abstraction around the `likePlay` and `unlikePlay` functions.
-Both these functions take the playObject as a paramter and performs the respective activity of like or unlike. `useLikePlays` returns an object with properties `{ likePlay, unlikePlay }`
+Both these functions take the playObject as a parameter and perform the respective activity of like or unlike. `useLikePlays` returns an object with properties `{ likePlay, unlikePlay }`

 ```JavaScript
 const { likePlay, unLikePlay } = useLikePlays();